 Ink – Like with clothing, the rotten milk works well.
 Coat in milk lumps and leave until ink lifts.
 Wipe off milk lumps carefully or use comb to lift, then scrub area with bathroom soap and cold water.

 Vomit – Clean up as best as you can then scrub with cloth soaked in vinegar.

-General Carpet Stains – My friend who does carpet cleaning in Hampshire gave me an all-purpose stain removal tip.
+General Carpet Stains – Another all-purpose stain removal tip.
 Pour some white vinegar over the stain, sprinkle over baking soda.
 Let the vinegar and baking soda react and bubble to absorb the stain.
 Rub with damp white cloth, allow to dry before vacuuming.